Human Resource Development

 Skill Selective Training

-The training targets all regular employees, for the objective of effectively and efficiently acquiring diverse skills required for work operations, in a training program that allows employees to select from a large variety of training courses.
+The training targets all regular employees, for the objective of individual employees autonomously selecting and acquiring the skills they feel are necessary to perform their work.
+Employees can select from a variety of in-house training courses and external training courses that are open to the public.
 The targeted skills are divided into three categories: specialized skills, strategic skills, and interpersonal skills.

 Beginning in fiscal 2020, Casio systematized the skills needed for young employees to systematically train young employees.
-The program was changed so that employees in their first through fifth years as new graduate hires attend the designated skill training once a year.
-This is intended to improve the basic skills of young employees.
+The program was changed so that employees in their first through fifth years as new graduate hires attend the skill training once a year.

 This program uses workshops and seminars with specific themes to connect people who have something to say or who want to learn something, thus using this shared goal to build personal networks and improve individuals’ skills.
-People from a wide range of occupations and backgrounds gather together in the same place to discuss the same theme at workshops and seminars, regardless of hierarchy.
+People from a wide range of occupations and backgrounds gather together in the same place to discuss the same theme, regardless of hierarchy.
 This is an opportunity to build personal networks that will be useful in work and is expected to be a catalyst in stimulating communication overall.

 This is an exhibition event held annually for the objectives of stimulating engineers, and sharing and accumulating technology.
 In Techno Power, Casio solicits new technology and know-how created in-house and recognizes projects with outstanding levels of technology and/or excellence of concept.
 This encourages venturing into new technology by establishing a forum for announcing results and offering recognition.